Manger Municipality: General information

 The parish of Manger was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1871, the northwestern island district (population: 2,484) was separated to form the new municipality of Herdla.
-Then on 1 January 1910, the rest of the islands in the west of Manger (population: 986) was separated to form the new municipality of Hjelme.
-This left Manger with a population of 4,453.
+On 1 January 1871, the northwestern island district (population: 2,484) was separated to form the new Herdla Municipality.
+This left Manger Municipality with a population of 4,364.
+Then on 1 January 1910, the rest of the islands in the western part of Manger Municipality (population: 986) was separated to form the new Hjelme Municipality.
+This left Manger Municipality with a population of 4,453.

-On 1 July 1924, all that was left of Manger was divided into three separate municipalities: the northern part became the new municipality of Bø, the southern part became the new municipality of Sæbø, and the remainder in the center was a much smaller Manger municipality.
-After this, Manger had a population of 1,426.
+On 1 July 1924, Manger Municipality was divided into three municipalities: Bø Municipality (population: 1,938) in the north, a much smaller Manger Municipality (population: 1,426) in the central part, and Sæbø Municipality (population: 1,125) in the south.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the municipality was dissolved and a merged with the following places to form the new Radøy Municipality.